micro-ROS/micro-ROS.github.io/_docs/overview/features/index.md

 The micro-ROS agent connects micro-ROS nodes (i.e. components) on MCUs seamlessly with standard ROS 2 systems.
 This allows accessing micro-ROS nodes with the known ROS 2 tools and APIs just as normal ROS nodes.

 ### Multi-RTOS support with generic build system
-Micro-ROS supports three important open-source real-time operating sytems (RTOS): FreeRTOS, Zephyr, and NuttX.
+Micro-ROS supports three popular open-source real-time operating sytems (RTOS): FreeRTOS, Zephyr, and NuttX.
 It can be ported on any RTOS that comes with a POSIX interface.

 The RTOS-specific build systems are integrated into few generic setup scripts, which are provided as a ROS 2 package.
 Therefore, ROS developers can use their usual command line tools.
 In addition, micro-ROS provides selected integrations with RTOS-specific tool chains (e.g., for ESP-IDF and Zephyr).